NWChen/NWChen.github.io/content/note/machineshop.md

 2. people see each other build different things, and ask what they're working on & why they're working on it
 3. people broadcast feedback and advice on the things other people were building

-The `machine shop` and the `makerspace` were both communities uniquely tailored to encouraging __friendcatching__ in the lowest-resistance way.
+The `machine shop` was a community uniquely tailored to encouraging __friendcatching__ in the lowest-resistance way.
 You can imagine the value of low-resistance socialization when the social group in question is a dozen engineering students, each with a slightly awkward social manner.